Easy Gluten-Free Carrot Cake Recipe

 Need recipe inspiration?
 Check out these, with something to suit everyone!

-Super Easy & Zero Waste Entertaining
+Zero Waste Entertaining

 Starters

-Dukkah, olive oil and chunks of crusty bread
+• Dukkah, olive oil, and chunks of crusty bread

-Soya crisps, Nordic crackers, corn chips and smashed avocado with a little lemon juice, rice cracker salad or mixed nuts
+• Soya crisps, Nordic crackers, corn chips, and smashed avocado

-Main
+Main Course

 Dessert